 When I arrived at the Mumbai airport to board my 36-hour flight to Santiago, I had sold most of my belongings, packed the rest in bags, and released myself from a two-year failed relationship.

 After a two-hour agonizing phone conversation with my mother about the men she thought I should have married, I pushed my loaded trolley towards the Emirates counter at the Mumbai airport.
 I remember knowing back then that I wasn’t coming back soon.

 While my family lost it, I rollerbladed into a new life.

 Though I didn’t know about Chile much, I had always found the South-American culture intriguing.
 When I heard the Latino prisoner group chatter away in Spanish in Orange Is the New Black, I had goosebumps.
-Later when I fell in love with Spanish while traveling around Chile, I realized that the effect of the passionate language might have made me travel to Chile.
+Later when I learned Spanish while living in Chile, I fell in love with the language.

 over a year over two years, I reminisce over the days I spent there and cry with nostalgia whenever I hear anybody speak Spanish.
 I wept for about an hour when I wrote this list of common Spanish phrases for travelers visiting South America.

 So to answer your question – I wasn’t searching for a big inspiration.
 I wanted some changes in my life, and Chile happened.